All Products

 If you face setbacks at work, how do you adjust your mindset?

-Instruction diversity directly affects LLM generalization.
-Augmenting instructions improves final student model performance.
-Based on the Qwen2 base model, PAI provides two proprietary instruction augmentation models: Qwen2-1.5B-Instruct-Exp and Qwen2-7B-Instruct-Exp.
-You can deploy either as an EAS online service with one click.
-Follow these steps:
+Instruction diversity affects LLM generalization.
+Augmenting instructions improves student model performance.
+PAI provides two proprietary instruction augmentation models based on Qwen2: Qwen2-1.5B-Instruct-Exp and Qwen2-7B-Instruct-Exp.
+Deploy either as an EAS online service:

 1. Log on to the PAI console.